-You can do this either by driving your RV/Campervan there first thing in the morning or camping there overnight.
-Simply back into a space that faces the lagoon, whip up some brekky and enjoy the serenity before all the crowds on tour buses arrive.
+You can do this either by driving your RV/Campervan there first thing in the morning or by camping there overnight.
+Simply back into a space that faces the lagoon, whip up some brekky and enjoy the serenity before all the crowds on tour buses with tour guides arrive.

 Don’t forget to explore Reykjavik